google/XNNPACK/README.md

 ## Acknowledgements

 XNNPACK is a based on [QNNPACK](https://github.com/pytorch/QNNPACK) library.
-However, unlike QNNPACK, XNNPACK focuses entirely on floating-point operators, and its API is no longer compatible with QNNPACK.
+Unlike QNNPACK, XNNPACK focuses entirely on floating-point operators, and its API is no longer compatible with QNNPACK.